 Radiofrequency Rhizotomy (RF) at Rolling Hills Medical in Torrance

-Radiofrequency Rhizotomy (aka Radiofrequency Ablation — RFA) is a revolutionary, minimally-invasive pain control technique designed to provide patients with long-lasting relief from chronic pain.
+Radiofrequency Rhizotomy (aka Radiofrequency Ablation — RFA) is a revolutionary, non-invasive pain control technique designed to provide patients with long-lasting relief from chronic pain.
+Our back pain doctors at Rolling Hills Medical use RFA to help those with chronic low back & neck pain related to the degeneration of joints from arthritis.

 This non-surgical procedure uses radiofrequency waves to destroy nerve fibers; thus, interrupting the transmission of pain signals before they reach the brain.
 The radiofrequency waves accomplish this by ablating (i.e., burning) the targeted nerve fibers.
 Once nerve fiber ablation is complete, pain signal transmission to the brain from the targeted nerve fiber is essentially eliminated.